ali-falahati/ali-falahati.github.io/_pages/misc.md

   - /project/
   - /project.html
 ---
+Besides my professional pursuits, I have a deep passion for reading.
+I consider myself a true bookworm.
 Here is a review of some of the best non-fiction books that I've read.
-I also read a lot of fiction and manga, but I prefer not to include them here (Guilty pleasure 😄).
+If you want to see what I'm up to these days, consider checking my [Goodreads](https://www.goodreads.com/alifalahati).

 Range: Why Generalists Triumph in a Specialized World (David Epstein)
 ------